If you’ve done any research along your journey to becoming a podcaster, you’ve very likely encountered the term “ID3 Tags.”

 Why ID3 tags generally aren’t important today

 As podcast technology evolved, so too has the use of ID3 tags.
-The RSS feed generated for your podcast by the hosting platform also contains all this important data such as the podcast name, episode title, artwork, and for the most part, this is where today’s digital devices retrieve information.
+The RSS feed generated for your podcast by the hosting platform also contains all this important data such as the podcast name, episode title, artwork, and for the most part, this is where most of today’s digital devices retrieve information.

 Tags, tags, and more tags